2 min read

 The Ultimate Guide to Building a CTPAT Cargo Map

-A Cargo Map (also known as a Cargo Flow) is designed to show Customs and Border Protection that your company has command of every leg of the relationship between you, your suppliers, and your service partners.
-CBP wants to make sure you understand where your freight is located and the way it’s being handled at any given time.
+A cargo map for CTPAT (also known as a cargo flow) is designed to show Customs and Border Protection that your company has command of every leg of the relationship between you, your suppliers, and your service partners.
+CBP wants to make sure you understand where your freight is located with your CTPAT cargo map and the way it’s being handled at any given time.

 Veroot+Sample+Cargo+Map

-The first step in creating your own Cargo Map is to choose a single shipment as a sample to complete the exercise.
-The shipment you select should have a journey that is representative of your typical supply chain flow (i.e. do not use an outlier shipment – pick something “typical”).
+The first step in creating your own cargo map for CTPAT is to choose a single shipment as a sample to complete the exercise.
+The shipment you select should have a journey that is representative of your typical supply chain flow (i.e. do not use an outlier shipment; pick something “typical”).

 • Who is the factory/supplier?